 Effective in September 2007 changes made to existing septic systems and installation of a new system are required to be permitted by the state of Vermont.
-This if often a place of concern and confusion for both buyers and sellers, our agents are knowledgeable in the process and are here to make sure you have the resources and information you need to make confident decisions.
+This is often a place of concern and confusion for both buyers and sellers, our agents are knowledgeable in the process and are here to make sure you have the resources and information you need to make confident decisions.

 The permitting process often looks like this:

-- You hire an engineer along with a back hoe to visit the property and dig “test holes” the soil is then evaluated by the engineer on site.
+- You hire an engineer along with a backhoe to visit the property and dig “test holes”.
+The soil is then evaluated by the engineer on site.

 - The engineer determines the type of system needed, and can draft your design and will also submit the permit to the state of Vermont if requested.